 Harambee means “all pull together” in Kenya’s national language, Swahili.
 It is an allusion to team work and valuing the community before the individual.
-The word was very used during the country’s independence, in 1962, mainly by the first ever President Jomo Kenyatta.
+During the country’s independence, in 1962, the use of the word Harambee was constantly, mainly by the first ever President Jomo Kenyatta.
 And, it is also stamped on the national flag.

 And no, the Gorilla did not came first! (if you don’t know what we are talking about right here, check this out).